 Optimizing Recovery After Surgery (Postoperative Care)

-At UPMC Pinnacle, our post-surgical care teams follow specialized, evidence-based protocols designed to help patients recover safely and quickly.
+At UPMC in central Pa., our post-surgical care teams follow specialized, evidence-based protocols designed to help patients recover safely and quickly.
 In addition to reducing the risk of post-surgical complications, our protocols are designed to reduce the length of stay in the hospital — allowing our patients to safely return home or transfer to another facility more quickly.
 Postoperative measures may include:

 - Encouraging patients to get out of bed and walk soon after surgery.
 Early mobility is associated with faster recovery and better surgical outcomes.